Mesaying/Roboarena2023Team3/README.md

 ## Game

-RoboArena is 1 vs 1 "Robot Battler" .
+Roboarena is a 1 vs 1 "Robot Battler" .
 The players can choose between 3 different robot classes with unique stats and weapons.

 The game includes an easy to use Map Editor.